 Many small business owners neglect or overlook this step.
 They run both business and personal transactions through their personal account and assume that having one bank account will save them some time or trouble.
-But, there are two major reasons why you shouldn’t do this, which I’ll explain.
+But you shouldn't do this for two major reasons, which I’ll explain.

 The first reason is that opening a dedicated business bank account is massively helpful when it comes to filing your annual taxes.
 Many small business owners assume they’ll remember which transactions were and weren’t related to their business for tax filing purposes.
 Unless you plan on keeping a ledger specifically for tracking which purchases were made for your business, it’s far simpler to open a separate bank account for your business.
 It’s much easier to file tax information when you can get a statement listing your business transactions made through a dedicated account.

 The second reason you benefit from having a dedicated business account is that you don’t want to leave yourself vulnerable to lawsuits and litigation.
-If you conduct business transactions through your personal bank account then your information and the money in that bank account are both vulnerable if you become the target of legal action.
+When you conduct business transactions through your personal bank account, your information and the money in that bank account are both vulnerable to legal action.
 This means that you lose the asset protection that you enjoy when you form an LLC if you conduct business in this manner.

 In short, to make filing taxes easier and protect your personal assets, open a business bank account that’s dedicated to the business transactions of your LLC.